sdpalley/docs.erisindustries.com/tutorials/services-making.md

 **End Troubleshooting**

-## What is a Docker Image
+## What is a Docker Image?

 A [Docker Image](https://docs.docker.com/engine/introduction/understanding-docker/) is a layered, statically compiled, file system.
-Each line in a Dockerfile represents a way to build the require functionality that is included in the produced docker image.
+Each line in a Dockerfile represents a way to build the required functionality that is included in the produced docker image.
 You can think of docker images as _the thing_ that can get us a whole lot of verifiable computing because of its deterministic methods of building and static nature.
-Once a docker image is built it can never be changed.
+Once a docker image is built, it can never be changed.
 (But you can remove it and replace it with a new docker image of the same name of course).

-In other words, its the "thing" that we're going to "turn on or off" with the eris services commands.
+In other words, it's the "thing" that we're going to "turn on or off" with the eris services commands.
 To see the docker images which we have available to us locally type:

 ```bash
 docker images